Yodavatar/Yodavatar/README.md

 ## Hello

-Wrote many code, which you can see [in the repositories tab](https://github.com/Yodavatar?tab=repositories)
+I wrote many code, which you can see [in the repositories tab](https://github.com/Yodavatar?tab=repositories)

 If you ever need support feel free to contact using:
 - Telegram: @Yodavatar